kanidm/kanidm/DEVELOPER_README.md

 cargo test
 ```

-When you are ready for review (even if the feature isn't complete and you just want some advice)
+When you are ready for review (even if the feature isn't complete and you just
+want some advice):

 1. Run the test suite: `cargo test --workspace`
 2. Ensure rust formatting standards are followed: `cargo fmt --check`
 3. Try following the suggestions from clippy, after running `cargo clippy`.
     This is not a blocker on us accepting your code!
 4. Then commit your changes:

 ```shell